currymike123/CS1/week12/Exam3.md

 ---

 <b>
-1) Will the following code execute without an error?
+1)(10 pts) Will the following code execute without an error?
 What are the errors?</b>

 ```java
 int[] array = {1,2,3,4,5};